Back to Delaware

 Limits and Unknowns

-• This resolution is symbolic and does not create new laws.
+• This resolution does not create a new public holiday or require schools to close.

 Bill History